yesnik/golang-guides/types.md

     - The smallest `int8` value is -128 (-2^7), largest `int8` value is 127 (2^7-1),
 - We measure the size of a value based on the number of bytes it occupies in memory.
 One `byte` contains 8 bits.
 So the size of the `uint32` type is 4 bytes.

+### Zero Values

+The zero value of a type can be viewed as the default value of the type:

+- `boolean` type - false
+- `numeric` type - 0 (different numeric types may have different sizes in memory)
+- `string` type - empty string

 Examples:

 ```go